 The latest version of the Prius is so popular that would-be owners who place orders now must wait until mid-March 2010 at the earliest for delivery.

 Hybrid vehicles make up more than half of Honda’s sales volume.
 Thanks to tax breaks and other government incentives, hybrids have become mainstream vehicles faster than expected.

-Using genuine Toyota parts, the Toyota hybrids powered by Toyota Camry Parts<, null, null, null, null)">Prius Parts are built stronger, and are made to last.
-I think they will always have the upper-hand against Honda.
+Using genuine Toyota parts, the Toyota hybrids powered by Toyota Camry Parts are built stronger and are made to last.
+They will always have the upper-hand against Honda.